METAREA 7 bulletinset

 ====================

-1. CAPE EAST: W to SW 35 to 40 in the north-west, spreading to the central
+1. CAPE EAST: W to SW 35 to 40 over the central parts spreading to the

 SYNOPTIC CHART 12:00Z